ConradIrwin/bisect/README.md

 The bisect gem provides helpers for dealing with sorted Arrays.
+It uses binary search to reduce the number of comparisons that need to be run.

 Installation
 ============